 A potential complainant may meet privately with the Research Integrity Officer (RIO), an academic administrator (dean or other academic officer) from the unit in which the incident occurred, or the chair of the faculty Senate Research Committee (SRC).
 All issues related to the complaint or report are kept private and confidential at this stage.
 The purpose of this meeting is to provide advice to the complainant.

-How to Submit a Complaint or Report of Research Misconduct:
+Submitting a Complaint or Report of Research Misconduct

 There are several ways allegations may be submitted.

 - The complainant can file a written allegation with the Vice President for Research and Innovation.
 If the complainant has previously consulted with the RIO, dean or SRC chair, the allegation should be filed within 10 working days of having sought the advice.

 - If the complainant does not file a complaint in a timely manner, the RIO, dean, or academic administrator who meets with a complainant has the responsibility of submitting the allegation if he or she believes there is sufficient cause and evidence to warrant an inquiry and the complainant chooses not to make a formal allegation.
 In such a case, there is no complainant for the purposes of these procedures and the identity of the person who raised the concern remains confidential.
 Instead, the academic administrator (the party the complainant consulted) drafts a written allegation to be submitted to the Vice President for Research.